-The specific research project at YSPA changes from year to year, but in 2017 all students will work on modeling the shapes and orbits of potentially hazardous near-earth asteroids.
+The specific research project at YSPA changes in some years, but in 2018 all students will work on modeling the sizes, shapes, and orbits of potentially hazardous near-earth asteroids.
 These are asteroids that have recently been discovered to have potentially earth-crossing orbits, and so we would like to better understand their orbits and physical characteristics.
 The IAU Minor Planet Center at Harvard compiles measurements of the positions of minor planets, including near-earth asteroids.
 Students at YSPA will make their own independent observations and measurements of positions and brightnesses of several of these objects, and these measurements will be submitted to the Minor Planet Center so that they can better understand and predict the future trajectories of the objects.
 Students will also use their observations and archived measurements to model the orbits of the asteroids and their potential long-term fates.
 Will they hit the earth some day?
 Will they hit Jupiter or Mars?
 Or will they be ejected from the Solar System forever?
 Are any of these asteroids potential targets for human exploration or space mining some day in the future?

 In addition to measuring the positions of the asteroids, students will measure the brightnesses of the asteroids as they get closer or further away and as they tumble through space.
 Since students will have observations from several locations around the earth (New Haven, New Mexico, Chile, and Australia), they will be able to triangulate the distance to the asteroid.
 Depending on the brightness of the asteroids and the availability of telescope time during YSPA, it may be possible to get near-infrared colors of some of the objects.
 When all of these data are considered together, it is possible to determine the shape, rotation period, reflectivity, and surface composition of each asteroid.
 For some of these recently-discovered objects, these characteristics have never before been measured.